Monday, March 24, 2025

 Aaron’s role was defined.
 He offered sacrifices, kindled incense, blessed the people.
 Once a year, on Yom Kippur, he entered the Holy of Holies, stepping into the most sacred space on earth.
 His garments were not mere decoration; they were his function made visible, a mark of the sanctity he carried.

-And just like a king’s closest advisor, Moses had access like no other.
+And like the king’s special advisor, Moses had access like no other.
 He entered the Tent of Meeting at any time.
-He spoke with God “face to face, as one speaks to a friend” (Exodus 33:11).
-Aaron was warned: “Not at all times shall he enter the Holy” (Leviticus 16:2).
-Even on the holiest day of the year, he approached in fear and trembling, under strict conditions.
+He spoke with God “face to face, as one speaks to a friend” (Ex.
+33:11).

 Moses needed no priestly robes, no symbols of office.
 His authority lay elsewhere.
 A simple white cloak was enough.